lukso-network/docs/docs/learn/universal-profile/connect-profile/connect-up.md

 const walletConnectInstance = createWeb3Modal({
   ethersConfig: walletConnectConfig,
   chains: supportedChains,
-  projectId,
+  'YOUR_PROJECT_ID', // Import the project ID from https://cloud.walletconnect.com
   chainImages: walletConnectChainImages,
-  // OPTIONAL: Only show wallets that are installed by the user
+  featuredWalletIds: ['NONE'], // OPTIONAL: Only show wallets that are installed by the user });
-  featuredWalletIds: ['NONE'],
-});
 ```